amarpreetbhatia/agile-planning-tool/README.md

-# Agile Estimation Poker
+# Agile Planning Tool

-A real-time collaborative planning poker application for agile teams, built with Next.js, TypeScript, and MongoDB.
+A comprehensive real-time collaborative agile planning and estimation tool for distributed teams, built with Next.js, TypeScript, and MongoDB.

 ## Features

+- **Team Collaboration**: Product Owners, Development teams, Operations, and Marketing can all collaborate in shared planning sessions
-- GitHub OAuth authentication
+- **GitHub OAuth Authentication**: Secure login with GitHub accounts
-- Real-time collaboration with Socket.IO
+- **Real-time Collaboration**: Live updates with Socket.IO for seamless team interaction
-- GitHub Projects integration
+- **GitHub Projects Integration**: Import and manage stories directly from GitHub Projects and Issues
-- Planning poker estimation sessions
+- **Planning Poker Estimation**: Use Fibonacci sequence for accurate story point estimation
+- **Session History**: Track and analyze past planning sessions with detailed statistics
+- **Export Capabilities**: Download session data in JSON or CSV format
-- Responsive design with Shadcn UI
+- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices with Shadcn UI

 ## Tech Stack